Rights Following Criminal Conviction in Arlington

 Before learning about the potential rights following criminal conviction in Arlington, it could be critical to consider expungement.
-If someone’s criminal record has not been expunged, they have the right petition the governor’s office to have the charge against them departed.
+If someone’s criminal record has not been expunged, they have the right to petition the governor’s office to have the charge against them departed.
 Other than that, if they are not eligible for expungement under Virginia law, there is not much they are able to do.
-Skilled criminal attorneys know the law and the process associated with the petition.
+Skilled criminal defense attorneys know the law and the process associated with the petition, and could inform you of your rights following criminal conviction in Arlington.

 Potential for Regaining Driving Privileges